FFCA/bda-gr4-domains-analysis/src/services/statistics-service/README.md

 );
 ```

+## Build a Docker Image

+For building a Docker Image, the context has to be adjusted to [the monorepo's `src` directory](../..) since service
+requires the [domain analysis types package](../../shared-node-modules/domain-analysis-types/README.md).
+Yet, if you
+build this image using [docker-compose](../docker-compose.yml) (strongly recommended), the required context is set automatically.

 ## License

 The project's [package.json](./package.json) does contain a license: As the whole project, this service is licensed as